© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llech Gron is a scheduled monument protected by Cadw under reference CD093.
 View the official record →

-Llech Gron is a standing stone located in Ceredigion, Wales, and represents a monument of prehistoric date associated with ritual and funerary practice.
+Llech Gron is a standing stone located in Ceredigion, Wales, dating to the prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD093.

 Llech Gron dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llech Gron is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD093.